 Travelling is a popular hobby for millions of people all over the world, but no culture beats Australians for their love of travelling.
 Actually, they are world-famous for it.
 Australians took over 8 million overseas trips in 2014 and the numbers continue to grow every year.
 So, what is it about travelling that makes it so popular?
 Some answers are simple, people have the money and they have the time, others feel a natural curiosity to explore different cultures and learn new things, and now, science has given people an additional incentive to travel: travelling makes you healthy.
-Here are five great reasons to get out on the road and explore even more this year.
+Here are five facts and great reasons to get out on the road and explore even more this year.

 Travel strengthens the immune system

 Every time a person enters an environment that is strange to them, they are exposed to a larger variety of pathogens or bacteria.
 The human body responds to the new pathogens by producing antibodies.
 By producing more antibodies, the body gets stronger and the immune system immediately begins building more immunity.
 It's a natural way of vaccinating oneself against pathogens.
 Of course, if the person's immune system is weak and a number of pathogens is too large, there may be an adverse reaction (think diarrhea).
 But in general, the body has an amazing ability to protect and strengthen itself makes you healthy.

 Travel reduces stress levels